 It is possible to change the pH of urine and saliva with diet.
 However, when the pH of these fluids changes, the pH of blood remains the same.

 Alkalinity means that something has a pH higher than 7.
-The human body is naturally slightly alkaline, with a blood pH of around 7.4.
+The human body is

 The stomach is acidic, which allows it to digest food.
 The pH of saliva and urine changes depending on diet, metabolism, and other factors.